-"Macaron Parlor" baby shower invitation
+"Vintage tea party" baby shower invitation

 You’re throwing a baby shower.
 It’s gonna be a big deal.
 You've picked out a theme, bought decorations, invited the perfect list of guests.
 But baby shower food is a whole task unto itself.
 If you’re looking for baby shower treats or meal planning ideas, read on for a few tips & tricks.